Jacobstephens17/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach has to loop through every item and noes not require a return statement, .map automatically returns a new array and requires a return statement
 2. Explain the difference between a callback and a higher order function.
+    Higher order function is what the callback refers to
 3. What is closure?
+    The combination of a function within another function reaching outside
 4. Describe the four rules of the 'this' keyword.
+    1. Window Binding - Shouldn't ever use, it defaults to the window or global object unless in strict mode
+    2. Implicit Binding - Most common, uses the dot to the left as a reference to what this is
+    3. Explicit Binding - Requires a specific argument
+    4. New Binding - Uses new keyword to make a new object that this keyword points to
 5. Why do we need super() in an extended class?
+    It makes sure that the parent class is called
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions